maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 key$n"|sha256sum`!~/^00000/;print$n')`

 3. The current group (S) sends the join request with this nodes current ID + age incremented by 1.
-__if this is a new node then it must Send a join request to the joining group (via bootstrap asit is now), the receiving group will set the age at 0 for this node and relocate it on the first churn event (this join will create that churn event).__
+__if this is a new node then it must Send a join request to the joining group (via bootstrap as it is now), the receiving group will set the age at 0 for this node and relocate it on the first churn event (this join will create that churn event, effectively meaning immediate relocate).__

 4. This node then makes direct connections to each member of group (D) and then Sends this `proof` to each node in the joining group on connect to confirm ability to compute and transfer